Ida's sweltering aftermath: No power, no water, no gasoline

 “We have a lot of work ahead of us and no one is under the illusion that this is going to be a short process,” Gov. John Bel Edwards said as the cleanup and rebuilding began across the soggy region in the oppressive late-summer heat.

+She said residents would see progress, but also acknowledged frustration in the days ahead.

+"We know it’s hot.
+We know we do not have any power and that continues to be a priority,” she told a news conference.

-Edwards said that state officials likewise were working to set up places to distribute food, water and ice, but that it wouldn't start Tuesday.
+Edwards said state officials also were working to set up food, water and ice distribution, but that it wouldn't start Tuesday.
 The governor's office also said discussions were underway about establishing cooling stations and places where people on oxygen could plug in their machines, but it had no details on when those might be up and running.

 More than 1 million homes and businesses in Louisiana and Mississippi — including all of New Orleans — were left without power when Ida slammed the electric grid on Sunday with its 150 mph (240 kph) winds, toppling a major transmission tower and knocking out thousands of miles of lines and hundreds of substations.